Skip to main content

 Key priorities to improve the civil society environment:

-- The Ministry of Finance defines ‘grant’ in line with international best practices and in consultation with CSOs and ensures that grant projects or other non-profit activities are not treated as economic activities;
+1. The Ministry of Finance provides a definition of “grant” in accordance with the best international practices and following consultation with CSOs and does not treat grant projects or other non-profit activities as economic activities;

-- The National Assembly establishes mechanisms for mandatory public consultation on draft legislation produced by parliament members and ensures CSO engagement both at the early stages of legal drafts and during the final revisions (including through engagement in Standing Committees);
+3. The National Assembly establishes mechanisms for mandatory public consultations on draft legislation produced by members of the National Assembly and for CSO engagement in both the early stages of legal drafts and during the final revisions of the drafts received by the government (including through engagement at the level of Standing Committees);

-- The state provides adequate protection for CSOs by adopting anti-discrimination laws and establishing an anti-discrimination body, taking legislative and practical measures against SLAPPs in line with the Council of Europe’s April 2024 recommendations, issuing public statements supporting CSOs targeted by the third parties, and ensuring proper and timely investigation of attacks against CSOs and activists; and
+7. The state provides adequate protection for CSOs, including through: (a) adopting anti-discrimination laws and establishing an anti-discrimination body; (b) taking legislative and practical measures against SLAPPs in line with the Council of Europe’s recommendations adopted in April 2024; (c) issuing public statements in support of CSOs that are targeted by third parties; and (d) ensuring proper investigation of attacks against CSOs and activists within a reasonable timeframe.

-Such actions can significantly improve participation, and thus also the quality of policymaking in Armenia, and serve as inspiration for actions in other countries.
-These activities received additional financial support from the CSO Meter Action Pooled Fund.
+1. Transparency International Anticorruption Center advocates to increase legal avenues for public participation in the early stages of policymaking.
+This can significantly improve participation, and thus also the quality of policymaking in Armenia, and serve as inspiration for actions in other countries.
+Advocacy towards this reform received financial support from the CSO Meter Action Pooled Fund.

 Past achievements: